metio/terraform-provider-k8s/docs/data-sources/app_terraform_io_workspace_v1alpha2_manifest.md

 Optional:

 - `branch` (String) The repository branch that Run will execute from.
 This defaults to the repository's default branch (e.g. main).
-- `o_auth_token_id` (String) The VCS Connection (OAuth Connection + Token) to use.Must match pattern: '^ot-[a-zA-Z0-9]+$'
+- `o_auth_token_id` (String) The VCS Connection (OAuth Connection + Token) to use.
+Must match pattern: '^ot-[a-zA-Z0-9]+$'
 - `repository` (String) A reference to your VCS repository in the format '<organization>/<repository>' where '<organization>' and '<repository>' refer to the organization and repository in your VCS provider.
-- `speculative_plans` (Boolean) Whether this workspace allows automatic speculative plans on PR.Default: 'true'.More information:  - https://developer.hashicorp.com/terraform/cloud-docs/run/ui#speculative-plans-on-pull-requests  - https://developer.hashicorp.com/terraform/cloud-docs/run/remote-operations#speculative-plans
+- `speculative_plans` (Boolean) Whether this workspace allows automatic speculative plans on PR.
+Default: 'true'.
+More information: - https://developer.hashicorp.com/terraform/cloud-docs/run/ui#speculative-plans-on-pull-requests - https://developer.hashicorp.com/terraform/cloud-docs/run/remote-operations#speculative-plans